Dual axis chart also known as combo chart is a combination of two or more charts into one chart.

 Note; Synchronizing your axis ensures the two charts use the same scale (hence this should be optional depending on how you would like to represent your data).

 Step 5: Change the charts to line and bar chart respectively

 Under marks card, make the First chart a bar chart and the second chart a Line chart.

 Executing above and removing one of the axis we’ve;

 Tableau tip: How to select Top & Bottom N members using sets.

-From this chart, we can compare use of ‘Corrugated iron sheets’ and that of ‘Asbestos sheets’ across all the County’s.
-As Per this data, ‘Corrugated iron sheets’ is used more than ‘Asbestos sheets’ in all the County’s.
+From this chart, we can easily compare use of ‘Corrugated iron sheets’ and that of ‘Asbestos sheets’ across all the counties.
+According to this data, ‘Corrugated iron sheets’ is used more than ‘Asbestos sheets’ across all the Counties.

-Based on this data, dual axis chart is not the best chart to visualize the data since the variation between the two variables is huge, however it helps us learn how a dual axis chart is created.
+Based on this data, dual axis chart is not the best chart to visualize this data since the variation between the two variables is huge.
+However, the data served its purpose - which is helping you learn how to create a dual axis chart in Tableau.

 I hope this article was helpful to you.
 To receive more of the Tableau tips and tricks, kindly join our mailing list by subscribing below.

 If you like the work we do and would like to work with us, drop us an email on our Contacts page and we’ll reach out!